 The Cubedex of Boxes and Lines

-The Cubedex of Boxes and Lines is a collection of six puzzles pretending to be classic games in a cubic arcade.
+The Cubedex of Boxes and Lines is a collection of six puzzles (and one meta-puzzle) pretending to be classic games in a cubic arcade.
 Like puzzle hunts or escape rooms, figuring out the goal of each puzzle is, itself, part of the puzzle.

 Jim McCann / TCHOW llc developed the Cube* puzzle games to continue his tradition of creating midwinter puzzle hunts for his brother.
 The Steam releases are the first time these tiny and frustrating puzzling worlds have been available to a large audience, and contain significant enhancements relative to their original (single-member-audience) releases.